Application - Mines

 Gas management system

-Finally, mine operators need gas management systems to monitor gas concentrations throughout the mine and to provide real-time alerts of dangerous gas levels.
-These systems can be used to monitor gas levels remotely and to help mine operators make quick, informed decisions if hazardous gases are detected.
+Finally, mine operators need gas management systems to monitor gas concentrations throughout the mine and provide real-time alerts when dangerous gas levels are detected.
+These systems can be used to monitor gas levels remotely and help mine operators make quick, informed decisions when dangerous gases are detected.